i9900/gmod-vmfload/README.md

-# vmf-hotload
+# vmf-hotload (Experiment)
-On the fly vmf loading.
+Loads maps from .VMF format to view in game.